gyanaggarwal/erlang_raft/readme_test.txt

 Parameters used by this function are.

+GENERATE_NODE_NAME : true -> user has given only sname for next 2 parameters so it will
+                     generate actual node names.
+This is possible only when we are testing this on a single machine.
+                     false -> user has given actual node names.

 RAFT_NODES         : sname of the nodes that participate in this test (Full Configuration)

 INITIAL_NODES      : sname of the nodes that participate in the first test case